Working Class Life 1940’s and 50’s - The Scullery

 We were fortunate because the houses on our street all had a cold-water tap in the scullery.
 Our cold water tap was above the scullery sink.

 If you are young you must find it hard to imagine how we managed with only one cold-water tap in the house.
-Because most of the people we knew only had a cold water tap too, we never thought anything about it. .
+But because most of the people we knew only had a cold water tap too, we never thought anything about it. .

-Those homes that did not have a cold-water tap indoors usually had a tap outside in a communal part of a back yard, or court area.
+Those homes that did not have a cold-water tap indoors usually had access to a tap close by usually in a communal part of a back yard, or court area.

-The outside tap was communal , and many neighbours had to share the outside tap.
+The outside tap was communal , and so many neighbours had to share the one outside tap.